OpenTermsArchive/terms-types/CONTRIBUTING.md

       - **URL of the terms:** Include a direct link to the terms document.
       - **Service provider:** Specify the entity or organization that provides these terms.
       - **Service-specific name:** Provide the title or name given to these terms by the service provider.
-   - As ths suggestions will only be considered for inclusion when there are at least three examples, it is highly encouraged to provide them directly.
-This ensures that the new type has a sufficient representation to be meaningful in the collection.
+   - As this suggestions will only be considered for inclusion when there are at least three examples, it is highly encouraged to provide them directly.
+This ensures that the new type has a sufficient representation to be meaningful in the database.

 7. **Discussion and validation**
    - The suggestion will be discussed by the community.